ccnmtl/compiled/content/articles/wrap-up-2018.md

 2018 has been a year of exploration and experimentation in software development for the CTL Development team.
 We shared our professional and personal experiences developing educational technology, and lessons learned here on CompilED.
-The following is a list of the posts we wrote in last year.
+The following is a list of the posts we wrote last year.

 &nbsp;